 Email open rate is a metric marketers use to determine what percentage of their subscribers actually open the emails sent to them.

-Let’s say that you have a database of 1,000 email subscribers.
+Let’s say that you have a list of 1,000 email subscribers in your desktop database.
 You send out a marketing email, then check your open rate.
 Based on your data, 500 people opened your email.

 That makes your email open rate 50 percent.
 Half of your subscribers actually opened your message.